 Last week the Scottish Government published a long-awaited review of snaring.
 The review was deeply disappointing as for some inexplicable reason it failed to even consider a ban.
 However, hidden deep in the report was the following paragraph:

 “Concerns have been raised with SNH over the welfare impacts of snaring hares to the effect that it is difficult to advise on a method of snaring that does not cause unnecessary suffering – that they cannot be used effectively as a killing trap because animals take too long to die and are not effective as a restraining means because there is too high a risk of killing or injury.
 The lack of any apparent means or guidance to avoid this means that SNH will not be minded to issue licences unless the contrary can be evidenced.”

 This is incredibly significant.
 Not only has SNH decided to stop issuing licenses, but they have done so because the traps are inhumane as they cause ‘unnecessary suffering’.

 Wow.
 Think about this for a moment.
 SNH have, in this case, effectively applied an ‘unnecessary suffering’ test to snaring mountain hares.
 This is a logical and evidence-based approach, and, unsurprisingly it led to the conclusion that licenses should no longer be issued.
 What if the same test was applied to snaring foxes?
 Or to crow and magpie traps?
 Or spring traps?
 My guess is that none of these would pass a rigorous application of this test either.

 How to help:

-Sign out petition to end mountain hare culling in the Cairngorms National Park - they can't be snared but they can still be shot
+Sign our petition to end mountain hare culling in the Cairngorms National Park – they can’t be snared but they can still be shot

 If you live in Scotland, please take this action in support of our Snare-Free Scotland campaign now.